kishor-kashid/SpendSense/backend/docs/API.md

         "description": "Learn how to identify and cancel unused subscriptions...", "url": "https://example.com/subscription-audit",
         "type": "article",
-        "rationale": "We noticed you have 5 recurring subscriptions, you're spending $75.00/month on subscriptions, subscriptions make up 12% of your spending."
+        "rationale": "We noticed you have 5 recurring subscriptions, you're spending $75.00/month on subscriptions, subscriptions make up 12% of your spending.", "ai_rationale": "Based on your Subscription-Heavy profile, you have 5 subscriptions costing $75/month.
+This guide will help you optimize your subscription spending and potentially save money by identifying unused services."
       }
     ],
     "partner_offers": [